 Just for reference, a great resource for tracking your portfolio and everything related to it is Personal Capital.

-The craziest thing about it is, I stopped aggressively investing three years ago.
-I achieved FIRE in March 2016 at the age of 33, which meant I basically achieved my major financial goals in life.
+The crazy thing is, I stopped aggressively investing four years ago.
+I attained FIRE in March 2016 at the age of 33, which meant I achieved my primary financial goal in life.

 Living off of dividends is the dream.
 And it’s a dream that can easily be a reality.